DSpace/RestContract/epersongroups.md

  and the child group with UUID `05e3dbb8-332b-4487-a3f9-d78431b6cc02`.

 Return codes:
-* 204: if the delete succeeded (including the case of no-op if the child group was not a subgroup)
+* 204: if the deletion succeeded (including the case of no-op if the child group was not a subgroup)
 * 401 Forbidden - if you are not authenticated
 * 403 Unauthorized - if you are not logged in with sufficient permissions
 * 404 Not found - if the parent group doesn't exist